CDRT/mk_docs/docs/guides/lbct/lbc_module_reference.md

     ```powershell
     # Ensure Azure modules are available
-    if (-not (Test-LnvCheckForAzureModule -ModuleName "Az.Accounts") -or -not (Test-LnvCheckForAzureModule -ModuleName "Az.KeyVault")) {
+    if (-not (Test-LnvIsModuleInstalled -ModuleName "Az.Accounts") -or -not (Test-LnvIsModuleInstalled -ModuleName "Az.KeyVault")) {
         Write-Error "Required Azure modules not found.
 Please install Az.Accounts and Az.KeyVault"
         return
     }